The Boat

 New high water alarm & pump complete w/ new hose and float switch – 2020

-New steering cable and chain linkage – 2019
+New steering cable and chain linkage – 2019.
+(New spare also stowed aboard)

-New dodger with new fly to Bimini – 2020
+New Sunbrella dodger with new fly to Bimini – 2020

 New canvas pedestal cover – 2016